mildronize/R2ALS/README.md

 ```

 # Full Installation Guide
-1. Prepare server machine for the experiment by using Debian Jessie.
+-	Prepare server machine for the experiment by using Debian Jessie.
-2. Enter the terminal.
+-	Enter the terminal.
-3. Install prerequisite packages for this project.
+-	Install prerequisite packages for this project.
 If all of those packages have installed, you can skip this step.
 ```
 sudo aptitude install git python3 python3-venv python3-pip mongodb
 ```
-4. Access the target directory
+-  Access the target directory
 ```
 mkdir ~/server
 cd ~/server
 ```
-5. Place the source code in the target directory.
+-	Place the source code in the target directory.
 Use the git command to download lastest version source code from github.
 ```
 git clone https://github.com/mildronize/R2ALS.git
 ```
-6. Create a virtual environment.
+-	Create a virtual environment.
 ```
 pyvenv r2als-env
 ```
-7. Activate the virtual environment.
+-	Activate the virtual environment.
 ```
 source r2als-env/bin/activate
 ```
-8. Access R2ALS directory that gets from step 5.
+-	Access R2ALS directory
 ```
 cd R2ALS
 ```
-9. Setup this project with command line.
+-	Setup this project with command line.
 You should select one of ways below this depend on usage.
     -	Setup this project for production
     ```
     python setup.py install